What You Should Know Before You Make Your First Candle

 PAY ATTENTION TO MEASUREMENTS & TEMPERATURES

-- Measure Your Fragrance Oil– How much fragrance oil is too much?
+Measure Your Fragrance Oil– How much fragrance oil is too much?
 The amount of fragrance oil you can add to your wax depends on the wax itself.
-Usually a good rule of thumb is to add 1 oz of fragrance oil to 1 lb of wax but some waxes can't hold that much while others may hold twice that much!
+Usually, a good rule of thumb is to add 1 oz of fragrance oil to 1 lb of wax but some waxes can't hold that much while others may hold twice that much!
 Adding more fragrance oil to your wax (especially if it is over the wax's retention limit) does not always guarantee a stronger scent throw.
 Sometimes, adding too much fragrance oil can clog your wick which can cause it to smoke and soot and weaken your scent throw.
-You may also see the fragrance separate from the wax over time if you add too much which can be unappealing and a possibly fire hazard.
-On the other end, you might be not be adding enough fragrance oil to your wax which can result in a very weak scent throw.
+You may also see the fragrance separate from the wax over time if you add too much which can be unappealing and a possible fire hazard.
+On the other end, you might not be adding enough fragrance oil to your wax which can result in a very weak scent throw.
 Always check the recommended amount for your wax before making your candles to ensure that you are adding the correct amount of fragrance oil.
+You can find this information in the Candle Making University under Soy Wax Guidelines and Paraffin Wax Guidelines.
 We recommend measuring both your wax and fragrance by weight to avoid having to do any math involved in converting fluid ounces to ounces by weight.

 TEST, TEST, TEST...AND TEST SOME MORE!